 The normal cost to join CLEAR is $179 per year.
 If you’re a member you can refer others, and when you do, they get an additional two free months, and you get an additional two free months.
 So it ends up really costing $179 for 14 months.

-However, that’s not how you should sign-up.
+However, that’s not how you should apply.
 CLEAR has a special partnership with Delta:

 - If you’re a Delta Diamond Medallion member, you get a free membership

-Anyone can sign-up for a free SkyMiles account, so at most you should be paying $99 per year for a CLEAR membership.
+Anyone can register for a free SkyMiles account, so at most you should be paying $119 per year for a CLEAR membership.
 To take advantage is this special CLEAR pricing for Delta, follow this link, where you’ll be prompted to enter your SkyMiles number to unlock the special pricing.

 My experience enrolling in CLEAR — the online experience